dali-miccai/dali-miccai.github.io/docs/index.md

 # DALI: The 3rd MICCAI Workshop on Data Augmentation, Labeling, and Imperfections

-With the proliferation of data-intensive methods for supervised learning, the demand for large quantities of annotated data has never been higher.
-Unfortunately, large-scale collections of medical images are exceptionally challenging to collect and require rare and expensive expertise to annotate.
-Moreover, medical data are often noisy and imperfect due to missing entries and sensing heterogeneity.
+The rapid expansion of data-intensive methods for supervised learning has led to an unprecedented demand for large quantities of annotated data.
+However, obtaining extensive collections of medical images is exceptionally challenging, as it necessitates rare and costly expertise for annotation.
+Furthermore, medical data are often noisy and imperfect due to missing entries and sensing heterogeneity.
 A forum for discussing contemporary and practical approaches for dealing with these challenges is urgently needed.

-The MICCAI Workshop on **D**ata **A**ugmentation, **L**abeling, and **I**mperfections (**DALI**) aims to provide a venue for researchers to present and discuss their experiences working on these important topics.
+The MICCAI Workshop on **D**ata **A**ugmentation, **L**abeling, and **I**mperfections (**DALI**) aims to provide a venue for researchers to present and discuss their experiences related to these crucial topics, fostering a collaborative environment to tackle these challenges.

 ## Important Dates